mondele/btt-writer-docs/docs/tUpload.rst

   * Tap Save to Drive to send your work to a Google Drive that has been created before.
 This requires an Internet connection.

-  * Tap Nearby Share or Android Beam to send your work to a nearby device that has translationStudio installed on it.
+  * Tap Nearby Share or Android Beam to send your work to a nearby device that has BTT Writer installed on it.
 The app will attempt to locate the device.

   * Tap Bluetooth to send your work to a nearby device that is paired to yours through Bluetooth.
 If the app continues searching for more than a minute, exit the screen and verify that the devices are paired through Bluetooth.